-Substitutions in Lemma 5.3.
-Another possible source of failure in Lemma 5.3 is the substitution condition (3).
-This fails on the system PO of [Deng and Sangiorgi 2006], with the partial orders, because legal substitutions in PO must respect, besides types, also the partial order.
-Condition (3) also fails in Yoshida, Berger, and Honda's type system for termination [Yoshida et al. 2004], as it makes use of graph types with linearity information, and on linear types only a limited form of substitution holds.
+Substitutions in Lemma 5.2 Another possible source of failure in Lemma 5.2 is the substitution condition (3).
+This fails on the system PO of [15], with the partial orders, because legal substitutions in PO must respect, besides types, also the partial order.
+Condition (3) also fails in Yoshida, Berger, and Honda's type system for termination [38], as it makes use of graph types with linearity information, and on linear types only a limited form of substitution holds.
 For this problem, the condition on aliasing mentioned earlier can again be useful.
 For instance, in languages without aliasing such as πI condition (3) can be dropped, together with the requirements in the final sentence of condition (2) ("Moreover, in the case ...").
-Thus Lemma 5.3 is applicable to the system in Yoshida et al. [2004], which is formalized on a variant of πI .
-Besides via the control of aliasing, another way of applying Lemma 5.3 to the system PO is to require, in condition (3) of the lemma and in its conclusion, that the environment Θ is undecorated.
+Thus Lemma 5.2 is applicable to the system in [38], which is formalized on a variant of πI .
+Besides via the control of aliasing, another way of applying Lemma 5.2 to the system PO is to require, in condition (3) of the lemma and in its conclusion, that the environment Θ is undecorated.
 Here, if a type T does not contain partial order requirements, then T is undecorated.
 Similarly, an environment Θ is undecorated if all its types (i.e., $CTypes(\Theta)$) are undecorated.
-This maintains the typability of Example 3.11.
+This maintains the typability of Example 3.6.
 (Indeed, the names with a decorated type are often just a few and restricted, hence they do not appear in the initial type environment.)

-6. IMPLEMENTATION
+6. Implementation

-We have implemented the new weak lock-freedom analysis as a feature of TYPICAL Version 1.6.0 [Kobayashi 2005b].
+We have implemented the new weak lock-freedom analysis as a feature of TYPICAL Version 1.6.0 [21].
 TYPICAL takes as an input a program written in the π -calculus (extended with data structures such as pairs and lists), and marks all input/output prefixes that are guaranteed to succeed.
 The strong lock-freedom analysis has not been implemented yet.

-Figure 8 shows a sample input program for TYPICAL, corresponding to the process in Example 3.8.
+Figure 8 shows a sample input program for TYPICAL.
 An output process $\overline{a}[v]$ is written as a!v, and an input process a(x).
 P is written as a?x.P. and Figure 9 is the output produced by the program.
 Input and output operations that are guaranteed to succeed are marked by ?? and !! respectively.

-The original type system for lock-freedom (reviewed in Section 3.1) had been implemented already [Kobayashi 2005a; 2006].
+The original type system for lock-freedom (reviewed in Section 3.1) had been implemented already [23, 24].
 A major challenge in the implementation of the new system was to automate verification of the robust termination property.
-We have modified the type systems of Deng and Sangiorgi [2006], so that the resulting systems can guarantee robust termination, and also so to make them
+We have modified the type systems of Deng and Sangiorgi [15], so that the resulting systems can guarantee robust termination, and also so to make them more suited for automatic verification (e.g., using heuristic and incomplete algorithms when the original ones were NP-complete).
+We also integrated them with a termination analysis based on size-change graphs [2].
+See the extended version for details.
+For robust termination, we added an extra requirement for the injectivity of f (recall Theorem 5.1 and Lemma 5.2).
+The implementation of robust termination analysis in TYPICAL and its difference from [15] are summarized as follows.